The Yellow Badge of Cowardge: Plot

+Production

+This is the final episode of the series written by Billy Kimball and Ian Maxtone-Graham before their departure from the series.
+Kimball left to become the chief programming officer of Fusion.
+Maxtone-Graham left to join the television series Man Seeking Woman.

+Olympic hurdler Edwin Moses guest starred as a fictionalized version of himself who participated in the Springfield Elementary race.
+Producer Michael Price, who did not meet Moses, wrote Moses' response to Principal Skinner's question of Moses' "biggest hurdle."

 Reception

 Dennis Perkins of The A.V.
 Club gave the episode a C+, saying "After two straight episodes suggesting the enduring potential of The Simpsons, 'The Yellow Badge Of Cowardge' is a return to late-career form right in time for the end of the show's 25th season.
 Which is to say, it's a middling episode, indifferently constructed, whose chief pleasures come from familiarity and a few decent lines.
 It's not bad, it's not good—it's an acceptable half hour of television whose very adequacy damns it."

 Tony Sokol of Den of Geek gave the episode four out of five stars, saying "The Simpsons 'The Yellow Badge of Cowardge' was a good Springfield episode.
 The fourth of July is a good time to bring out the town and put them in stupid outfits and working muskets.
 The episode was funny, it taught a lesson.
 Probably the wrong lesson, but why quibble?
 And only Millhouse got hurt, which is probably the point.
 I also always like when the Simpsons lets Dan Castellaneta improv through songs in the fadeout.
 Pure unfettered Castellenata [sic]."

 The episode received a 1.6 rating and was watched by a total of 3.28 million people, making it the second most watched show on Animation Domination that night.